-- DEADLINE: Some assessments are configured to allow submission after the deadline, others are not.
-If you start an assessment at 2:45 PM and the professor set a hard deadline of 3:00 PM, then you only have 15 minutes to complete the assessment.
+- Deadline: Some assessments are configured to allow submission after the deadline, others are not.
+If you start an assessment at 2:45 PM and the professor has set a hard deadline of 3:00 PM, then you only have 15 minutes to complete the assessment.

-- Write short answer or essay questions in a word processor, or text editor, and then paste into Courses.
-As a best practice, we recommend that you compose and save your written work frequently in a word processor.
-This way you'll have a backup copy of any short answer or essay questions in case of a problem with your computer or your network connection.
+- Write short answers or longer essays in a word processor (or text editor) and then paste them into Courses.
+As a best practice, we recommend composing and saving your written work frequently in a word processor.
+This way, you'll have a backup copy of any short answer or essay questions in case of a problem with your computer or your network connection.

-- You must click "Submit for Grading" to receive credit for your test or quiz.
+- You must select "Submit for Grading" to receive credit for your test or quiz.

-- Below "Take an Assessment," click the title of the test or quiz you wish to take.
+- Below "Take an Assessment," select the title of the test or quiz you wish to take.